Open Mic UK: Categories

 Singers, rappers, groups, and acoustic singer/songwriters of all genres are accepted as competitors.
-The competition used to be divided into three age categories; 16 and under, 17–23, and 23 and over. - however, since the 2013 competition these age categories have changed to Under 16, 16 to 20 and 21 and Over.
+The competition used to be divided into three age categories; 16 and under, 17–23, and 23 and over.
+However, since the 2013 competition these age categories have changed to Under 16, 16 to 20 and 21 and over.

 Judging

 Acts can perform either covers or their own original material live, and demos and recorded material are not accepted.
 Judges from the music industry, celebrities and record labels score all performances on the basis of vocal/musical talent, stage performance, star quality, and individuality, and the winning acts in the age categories must earn the most points from judges.
-There is also a point where the audience can vote in order to aid those in the judges' top scores to make it to the next round of the competition.
+An audience vote is also held in order to aid those in the judges' top scores to make it to the next round of the competition.

 Prizes

 Each year the different category winners are invited to go on the Open Mic UK Tour, performing up to 100 different gigs across the United Kingdom.
 Other regular prizes include master classes and a music video.

 The annual grand prize for winning the overall competition includes a management deal and an investment.
 In 2009, this included recording an album in professional studios with an industry vocal specialist.
 The winner also received a £25,000 investment, a recording contract and a management deal.
 In 2010, there was an overall £50,000 pool of prizes for winners, with a grand prize investment of up to £30,000. the prize was the same for the 2011 & 2012 competitions.

 Since the 2013 competition, the main prize has been £5,000 for the winner to spend on music development, as well as an extensive publicity & development package.
 In addition to giving all acts feedback from the judges, the competition also awards prizes across the board regionally; including recording studio time and singing lessons.